ppy/osu-wiki/wiki/Tournaments/LGA/2026/en.md

 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum
-[^stream-pending]: Either osulive or osulive_2, depending on stream availability at match time